‘Big Head’ in horses – When are they at risk?

 Big Head occurs because of two main reasons:

-Commonly tropical grasses Buffel, Setaria, Green Panic and Kikuyu are high in oxalates especially during times of early growth or after fertilisation.
+Typically, tropical grasses Buffel, Setaria, Green Panic, and Kikuyu are high in oxalates especially during times of early growth or after fertilisation.

 Symptoms